 Valid Frame Range

-Controls whether this render node outputs the current frame (Render any frame) or the image sequence specified in the Start/End/Inc parameters (Render Frame Range).
+Controls whether this render node outputs the current frame (Render Current Frame) or the image sequence specified in the Start/End/Inc parameters (Render Frame Range).

-Two possible cases where you'd want the strict behavior:
+Two possible cases where you would want the strict behavior:

 A 60 frame walk cycle written out to a geo, but part of a larger ROP net to render out a larger frame range.

 Otherwise, you will usually set this to non-strict.

 Render Current Frame